 My next suggestion comes from observing the talents of several excellent border designers: Get to know the variations of a given plant.
 Suppose you want the spikes of Kniphofia uvaria (Zones 6–9) for your border, but their 24-inch height doesn’t fit well.
 You could substitute Kniphofia uvaria ‘Lola’ (Zones 6–9), with spikes 6 feet tall.
 Or you could opt for the dwarf Kniphofia ‘Little Candles’ (Zones 6–9) at 18 inches high.

-As you increase your repertoire of plants, your border choices become more flexible and the ability to find ideal combinations will improve.
+As you increase your repertoire of plants, your border choices become more flexible and the ability to find ideal combinations improves.
 Before long, when you want the look of canna foliage (Canna spp. and cvs., Zones 8–11) but not its bloom, you’ll just switch to queen lilies (Curcuma spp. and cvs., Zones 10–11) or ginger lilies (Hedychium spp. and cvs., Zones 7–11).
 A painter knows about paints: which ones run, which dry quickly, and which produce a desired effect.
-As an artist in the garden, plants are your paint.
+You are an artist in the garden, and plants are your paint.
 Expand the choices on your palette.